You might not believe it but it was elephants – or what comes out of the back end of them – that first brought me to Uganda.

 Deo was full of smiles and runs a great Model Homestead.
 This charming little girl is one of his daughters.
 The even more charming muzungu is Yours Truly of course, ha ha, bleary-eyed after a night’s camping with Julia and no morning tea!
 EH BANANGE!

 After two and a half years fundraising to protect farmers such as Deo and his family from crop raiding elephants, it was quite an honour to be invited to tour Deo’s Model Homestead in Ishasha, bordering Queen Elizabeth National Park.
-This community tourism project is an offshoot of the Ishasha Community Uplift Project.
+This community tourism project was originally part of the Ishasha Community Uplift Project – but is now (2017) managed by Deo himself.
 Deo and Agartha (a neighbouring lady farmer) stood out as exceptional members of their community group, transforming their homes (and thus their incomes and their health) into ‘model homesteads’ – community tourism projects like these are the perfect way to show tourists how rural Ugandans live.
-For one fee of $15, you can experience both Deo’s Model Homestead Tour and Agartha’s ‘Taste of Uganda’ Tour while passing in Ishasha.
-The Muzungu highly recommends both!

 Below, Deo burns a combination of elephant dung and homegrown chilli as a deterrent to would-be elephant encroachers.
 He was very proud to show us his techniques – but boy he lives on the edge.
 Fancy doing this every night, just to survive?